maxmcd/gRPSQLite/README.md

 Depending on how you store data, this can dramatically speed up reads.

 _Because the first page of the DB is accessed so aggressively, it's always cached in memory on the RW instance._

+You may also configure "blind local reads", which will forces reads to run fully locally if the data is cached.
+This choose performance at the expense of not guaranteeing a held lease, and possibly reading stale data.

 ## Tips for Writing a gRPC server